-Where the concern is about the Child Wellbeing and Protection Officer it must be reported to the Club Chairperson directly.
-In this situation, the Club Chairperson will take on the role and responsibilities as listed below of the Child Wellbeing and Protection Officer.
+Where the concern is about the Child Wellbeing and Protection Officer, it must be reported to the Board of Directors directly.
+In this situation, the Director (Robert McElroy) will take on the role and responsibilities as listed below of the Child Wellbeing and Protection Officer.